 Extra Tips for Budget Car Hire in Spain

 The following tips are not focused on saving money, but they can help raise awareness if you’ve never hired a car before in Spain.
 Not knowing can result in some serious extra costs, so be aware:

 - Most car rental places do not allow to cross borders with their rental cars, except for Andorra and Portugal.
 Going to France, for example, is not allowed and insurance will not cover any multi-country road trip to France.

 - When you’re younger than 21, (or over 65) you might be charged extra for your rental car.

 - Standard car rental only covers one driver.
 You can add additional drivers, but this comes at a fee.

 - When you arrive at the airport in Barcelona or Malaga, some car hire companies will transport you by shuttle to their office away from the airport.
 I have tried these a couple of times and they work really well but if you’re really on a tight schedule, you might want to ensure you choose a car rental company with an office at the airport.

-- American traveling to Europe and wanting to rent a car in Spain, might be surprised that most car have manual gear shift.
+- Americans traveling to Europe and wanting to rent a car in Spain might be surprised that most car have manual gear shift.
 If you’re not familiar with driving a stick, you need to reserve a car with automatic gear as early as possible.